Career | 7 mins read

 • The second time in Japan, I experienced getting sick, and although I still got positive feedback from Kitamura-san, I’m forever bitter about the fact that he decided to treat the PH team to dinner when I was sick >_<

-• The third time in Japan was the worst, as the project was in a dire state and we had to render overtime every day.
+• The third time in Japan was the worst, as the project was in a dire state and we had to render overtime everyday.
 It was in Hyogo-ku, Kobe, and the whole town turns into a ghost town when the clock struck 9 pm.
 I usually go home past that time, so it’s pretty… lonely and dark.
 This whole project (TDJA) was the one single project that caused me to resign from Fujitsu.

 • Btw, it was a surreal experience, from the moment I was told to go to Japan.
 It was a mere 2 days’ notice, my supervisor asked me if my Visa was still valid and told me to pack up, buy stuff (because it’s autumn there, so I need to buy warm clothes), and fly I go.

-• I wrote a tool that allows us to do systems testing using our 32-bit computers, although the target system the base software is written for is usually 8-bit/16-bit systems.
+• I wrote a tool that allows us to do systems testing using our 32-bit computers, although the target system the base software is written for are usually 8-bit/16-bit systems.
 This tool also got me a promotion.

 What I disliked